×

-The sartorius muscle, the “tailor’s muscle” (L. sartus, patched or repaired), is long and ribbon-like.
-It passes lateral to medial across the supero-anterior part of the thigh.
-The sartorius muscle is located superficially in the anterior compartment, within its own relatively distinct fascial sheath.
-It descends inferiorly as far as the medial side of the knee.
+The sartorius muscle, commonly known as the “tailor’s muscle,” is a long, thin, ribbon-like muscle of the thigh.
+It is the longest muscle in the human body and runs obliquely from the lateral to the medial aspect of the supero-anterior thigh.
+The sartorius muscle lies superficially in the anterior compartment of the thigh, enclosed within its own distinct fascial sheath, and descends to the medial side of the knee.

 Sartorius Muscle Anatomy